-§ 40.1-21-4 Powers and duties of director of mental health, retardation and hospitals.
+§ 40.1-21-4.
+Powers and duties of director of behavioral healthcare, developmental disabilities and hospitals.

 (b) The director shall be responsible for the administration and operation of all state operated community and residential facilities established for the diagnosis, care, and training of the developmentally disabled.
 The director shall be responsible for establishing standards in conformance with generally accepted professional thought and for providing technical assistance to all state supported and licensed habilitative, developmental, residential and other facilities for the developmentally disabled, and exercise the requisite surveillance and inspection to insure compliance with standards.
 Provided, however, that none of the foregoing shall be applicable to any of the facilities wholly within the control of any other department of state government.

 (c) The director of behavioral healthcare, developmental disabilities and hospitals shall stimulate research by public and private agencies, institutions of higher learning, and hospitals, in the interest of the elimination and amelioration of developmental disabilities, and care and training of the developmentally disabled.

 (d) The director shall be responsible for the development of criteria as to the eligibility for admittance of any developmentally disabled person for residential care in any department supported and licensed residential facility or agency.

-(e) The director of mental health, retardation, and hospitals may transfer retarded persons from one state residential facility to another when deemed necessary or desirable for their better care and welfare.
+(e) The director of behavioral healthcare, developmental disabilities and hospitals may transfer retarded persons from one state residential facility to another when deemed necessary or desirable for their better care and welfare.

 (f) The director of behavioral healthcare, developmental disabilities and hospitals shall make grants-in-aid and otherwise provide financial assistance to the various communities and private nonprofit agencies, in amounts which will enable all developmentally disabled adults to receive developmental and other services appropriate to their individual needs.

 (g) The director shall coordinate all planning for the construction of facilities for the developmentally disabled, and the expenditure of funds appropriated or otherwise made available to the state for this purpose.